DAPD: Dependency-Aware Parallel Decoding via Attention for Diffusion LLMs: Dependency-Aware Parallel Decoding

 \subsection{Independent Set Selection via Structural Relaxation}

 To determine the set of tokens to unmask at step $t$, we select an \textit{independent set} $S \subseteq V_t$, defined as a subset of nodes with no direct edges between them.
 Theoretically, a sufficient condition for full joint independence in an MRF is that the nodes are pairwise disconnected (i.e., no path exists between any pair in $S$) rather than merely non-adjacent~\citep{koller2009probabilistic}.
 However, we adopt pairwise non-adjacency as a sufficient condition for practical decoding.
-Enforcing strict separation incurs high computational overhead for verification and results in prohibitively small batches, severely limiting parallel speedup.
+Enforcing strict separation incurs substantial verification cost and yields prohibitively small batches, limiting parallel speedup.
 Furthermore, in natural language, dependencies are predominantly captured by direct interactions; instances of joint dependence arising solely from indirect paths are negligible.
-Thus, this structural relaxation effectively mitigates the risk of severe incoherence while maximizing decoding efficiency.
+Thus, this relaxation effectively mitigates the risk of severe incoherence while maximizing efficiency.